 The Hidden Gospel The Extension of Jesus Ministry

-long hidden Gospel of the Kingdom has to the do with the EXTENSION
+Gospel of the Kingdom has to the do with the EXTENSION OF JESUS

-OF JESUS MINISTRY upon the earth by Christ acting through
+MINISTRY upon the earth by Christ acting through every believer.

-work God.
-Through the enablement of the Holy Spirit who was given
+the enablement of the Holy Spirit who was given to each disciple

 The gospel of the Kingdom is expressed in relationships more than in knowledge.
 Jesus chose men and women to grow close to and to share in the witness of His glory.
 It was they who witnessed all of the miracles and wonders of His word and deed.
 Yet amazingly, it was not enough for his living disciples to witness His words and His works for 3 years, the Gospel required more than that.
 They needed a empowerment from God; the same power that was in Jesus had to re-energize each man and woman.

-I am not ashamed of the gospel of Christ: for it is the power of
+ashamed of the gospel of Christ: for it is the power of God unto

-God unto salvation to every one that believeth; to the Jew first,
+salvation to every one that believeth; to the Jew first, and also

-is the Gospel called the "good news"?
-Through it is found
+called the "good news"?
+Through it is found liberty, peace

-"And how shall they preach, except they be sent? as it is written,
+shall they preach, except they be sent? as it is written, How beautiful

-How beautiful are the feet of them that preach the gospel of peace,
+are the feet of them that preach the gospel of peace, and bring

-"And I am sure that, when I come unto you, I shall come in the fullness
+sure that, when I come unto you, I shall come in the fullness of

 Message of the Gospel is Hidden to Human Minds The natural man with